johann-solo/oliveandmango.github.io/site/content/blog/2021-04-09-creamy-asparagus-soup-with-wild-mackerel.md

 ## How to make asparagus soup:
 This soup is quite simple and loaded with fresh ingredients and full of flavor!
 1. Prep your asparagus: Wash and trim the last inch off each asparagus spear (the woody ends).
 Trin the rest into &frac12;-1 inch pieces.
-Either blanch the tops separately or sauté them until bright green and tender (approx 2 min) they make a brilliant garnish for each serving.
+Either blanch half of the tops separately or sauté them until bright green and tender (approx 2 min) they make a brilliant garnish for each serving.
 1. Sauté the leeks and the shallots until tender and fragrant.
 Add asparagus, garlic and spinach and continue to cook a few more minutes.
 Stir in the broth and let cook until asparagus is softened.
 1. Puree: Using an blender or immersion stick blender puree the soup until it is completely smooth.
 Stir in the cream.
 Ladle out into bowls and top with Mackerel if using and garnish with chopped chives or micro greens.
 A squeeze of lemon juice would be nice too!
 </br>